Mercury & Fish: How Risky Is It?

 So if you’re pregnant, eat seafood or take molecularly distilled Omega-3 supplements.

 Fish oil supplements have many orders of magnitude less mercury than fish itself.
 This is because methyl mercury, the kind of mercury we’re talking about, is not soluble in fats and oil.
-So it is naturally eliminated while the oil is extracted from fishes.
+So it is naturally eliminated while the oil is extracted from fish.

 In the meantime, use this guide below to choose the right types of fish.